hellozhuo/DeepLearning-course/assignment5/README.md

-# Build own model using tensorflow api
+# Build own model using tensorflow api and filters and layers visualization

 Let's say, the structure of the model is: